jundalisay/superb/content/en/maharlika/laws/epira-irr/rule-01.md

-Development Plan (TDP) prepared by the National Transmission Corporation (TRANSCO) or its Buyer or Concessionaire, shall integrate the TDP with the annual development plans of Distribution Utilities and NPC, and other relevant data as are available to DOE, which shall be incorporated in the PEP;
+Development Plan (TDP) prepared by the National Transmission Corporation (TRANSCO) or its Buyer or Concessionaire, shall integrate the TDP with the annual development plans of Distribution Utilities and NAPOCOR, and other relevant data as are available to DOE, which shall be incorporated in the PEP;
 (d) Ensure the reliability, quality and security of supply of electric power;
 (e) Following the Restructuring of the electricity sector, the DOE shall,